-Join us all summer long on the banks of the Merrimack River at the UMass Lowell Bellegarde boathouse.
+Join us on the banks of the Merrimack River at the UMass Lowell Bellegarde boathouse this summer.
 Discover (or rediscover) the Merrimack River and connect with National Park rangers.

-Each week, we'll be out at our green tent (look for the Arrowhead!) next to the boathouse on selected evenings from 5:30 to 8 p.m.
+We'll be out at our green tent next to the boathouse on Monday and Thursday evenings from 5 p.m. to 7:30 p.m. (except July 4th and July 28th).
 Stop by, chat with the rangers, and find out about all the great activities and programs taking place at Lowell National Historical Park this summer.
-Check out this website and our Facebook page each week on Sundays to find out which days we'll be at the river that week.

-We'll be offering short boat rides on the pontoon river boat Francis Cabot Lowell at 6 p.m., 6:40 p.m., and 7:20 p.m.
+We'll be offering short boat rides on the pontoon river boat Francis Cabot Lowell at 5:40 p.m., 6:20 p.m., and 7:00 p.m.
 Rides are free and no reservations are necessary, but you must have a ticket to board the boat.
-Tickets will be available at our green tent starting at 5:30 p.m. on nights that we're out at the river.
-First come, first served, and tickets are limited to 5 per individual.
+Tickets will be available at our green tent starting at 5 p.m. on nights that we're out at the river.
+First come, first served.

 Boat rides are about 25-30 minutes, with a ranger aboard to answer questions and introduce riders to Lowell National Historical Park.
 The tour route or time may vary, and may be cancelled due to weather or water levels.